Crimson Bellied Conure

 We breeders have been hoarding all the babies for ourselves.

-you can see by this picture, they are very sweet and cuddly!
+you can see by the pictures, they are very sweet and cuddly!

 pair, Rhett and Scarlett.
 My youngest sister calls these two,

 "the funniest birds I've ever seen!"
 They are real characters.

 Click here to see me teaching a baby how to step up, how I

 Crimson Bellies love